Regulations in Other Countries

 Canada’s Domestic Substances List

 The Canadian Environmental Protection Act (CEPA) that came into force in 1999 required the government to categorize all existing chemicals in Canada and catalog them into an inventory, the Domestic Substances List.
 Chemicals on the list would then be assessed for their potential to be toxic to either human health or the environment.
-Canada completed the inventory of approximately 23,000 chemicals in 2006.
+Completed in 2006, Canada’s Domestic Substances List has grown from 23,000 chemicals to over 28,000 and is updated multiple times a year.
 Canada subsequently developed a Chemicals Management Plan for approximately 200 chemicals, a little more than half (129 chemicals) of which were selected for potential environmental impacts.
-The 200 high priority chemicals are being assessed in batches of 15 to 30 chemicals, with industry required to provide information on their import, use and manufacture.
+The 200 high priority chemicals are being assessed in batches of 15 to 30 chemicals, with industry required to provide information on their import, use, and manufacture.

 In 2016, Congress finally passed a bipartisan update to the Toxic Substances Control Act (TSCA) called the Frank R. Lautenberg Chemical Safety for the 21st Century Act (LCSA).